likesunny-yon/AfterMax/README.md

 **
 One dependency @ ~100k supports all of our animation needs.
 TweenMax cleanly animates CSS properties in a very readable, simple format.

 **Why doesn't this work w/ After Effects < CC?
 **
 Adobe changed up the ExtendScript format creating incompatibilities for earlier versions.

+**How buggy is this?
+**
+There are only six bugs, but they're pretty much all-encompassing.

 ## Version History